Telelift

-Telelift GmbH is a German engineering company operating worldwide which develops and installs advanced logistics systems (Monorail conveyor) for hospitals, libraries, industry- and security-related applications.
+Telelift GmbH is a German Manufacturer operating worldwide which develops and installs advanced logistics systems, notably Electric Track Vehicle (ETV) systems, for hospitals, libraries, industry- and security-related applications.
 The systems provide a transport automation of light materials handling and have no limits in number of operator stations for both sending, and receiving of goods, in closed and locked container vehicles.

 Telelift has headquarters in Maisach, near Munich in Germany and three subsidiaries in Berlin, Stuttgart and Singapore.

 History

 Telelift was founded in 1964 in Munich.
 In the same year, the first of numerous patents was granted for an electric track vehicle system.
 It has reached many places in areas/continents such as Europe, America, Asia, Middle East, and Australia/Oceania.
 A professional distribution brought hundreds of so-called "UniCar" systems to many hospitals, libraries, and administration buildings.
 HSBC headquarters for example in London and Hong Kong operate large Telelift systems with hundreds of transport trolleys.

 Other product line are the AGV (automated guided vehicle system) called "UniVan" which is installed in dozens of hospitals in Europe and Asia, and pneumatic tube systems.

 In 1989, Thyssen bought Telelift GmbH, integrated its own library automation system type "MultiLift" and added the Siemens track system type Simacom VT.
 In 1999, a Swiss company bought Telelift GmbH and integrated it into their healthcare solutions group.
 In 2012, Telelift GmbH was sold and is privately owned again.

 To date, more than 1,500 Telelift systems have been installed in over 50 countries.